CDC to significantly loosen pandemic mask guidelines Friday - NewsBreak

 The CDC’s director, Dr. Rochelle Walensky, has said a change has been in the works.

 “We must consider hospital capacity as an additional important barometer.
 Our hospitals need to be able to take care of people with heart attacks and strokes.
-Our emergency departments can’t be so overwhelmed that patients with emergent issues have to wait in line,” she said during a White House briefing last week.
+Our emergency departments can’t be so overwhelmed that patients with emergent issues have to wait in line,” she said during a White House briefing last week.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 However, she declined to give a specific day when the CDC would announce a change.
 CDC officials on Thursday refused to confirm a release date.